namitdeb739/tp/docs/DeveloperGuide.md

 1. Initial launch

-    1. Download the jar file and copy into an empty folder
+    1. Download the jar file and copy it into an empty folder.

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    1. Double-click the jar file.<br>
+       Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

     1. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.
+       Expected: The most recent window size and location are retained.

-1. _{ more test cases …​ }_
+1. Launching with missing dependencies

+    1. Remove Java from the system or install an incompatible version of Java.

+    1. Attempt to launch the application.<br>
+       Expected: The application does not start, and an error message is displayed.

 ### Deleting a tenant